praseedpai/praseedpai/README.md

-# Welcome to My GitHub 🚀
+# Welcome to Praseed Pai's Github Repository 🚀
 ## About Me
 Passionate about numerical methods, PDEs, and programming in Python, Java, and C#.